- What’s special about Boarding at Havergal?

 Havergal has fully adopted a Bring Your Own Device (BYOD) or BYO Laptop/Tablet approach to the use of computer technology for Grades 9 to 12.
 The research and students themselves tell us, bringing a personal device to class is better for the learner.
 Teachers welcome personalized devices in the classroom; for students, BYOD is a more effective and efficient way of making use of technology.

 What kind of food will I be served?

 We have fantastic food service at Havergal.
 Each day, from Monday to Friday, you will be served three nutritious (and delicious) meals in the Hawkins Dining Room in the Upper School, along with morning, afternoon and after school snacks.
 Breakfast includes hot items such as bacon, eggs or porridge and bread for making toast, bagels and cereal.
 Lunch will include a choice of hot entrees, a salad bar, soup and sandwiches.
 Dinner will include “home-cooked” two hot entrees to choose from, a salad bar, soup and bread with spreads.
 Vegetarian options are always available and special dietary restrictions or allergies can be accommodated.
 International and cultural diverse cuisine are featured often, along with organic food and seasonal produce.
 Juice, milk and water are always available.
 On weekends you will be served a delicious brunch and dinner with a variety of choices.
-The Boarding School Common Room is stocked with various snacks (such as fruit, bagels, yogurt and juice) and has a small kitchenette.
+The Common Room is stocked with various snacks (such as fruit, bagels, soup, sandwich meat, bread, milk, veggies, yogurt, cheese and juice) and has a small kitchenette.
 For a sample menu, click here.